syntaxfest/syntaxfest.github.io/syntaxfest21/index.md

 - Short papers may consist of up to 6 pages of content (excluding references).

 #### Style guidelines
 All submissions should follow the common SyntaxFest 2021 stylesheet (based on the one-column COLING 2020 style guidelines).
 Stylesheets are provided as LaTeX style file and Microsoft Word templates (templates might be subject to slight modifications for compatibility reasons).
 The files are downloadable from [Depling site](https://depling.org/depling2021/).
-See section **Style guidelines**
+See section _Style guidelines_.

 #### Double-blind reviews